Essential Self-Adjointness of Anti-Commutative Operators: Introduction and Main Theorem

-$\;$ \\ where $\{ X , \, Y \} = XY + YX $ and $[X,Y ] = XY - YX $.
-In the commutator theorem, the imaginary part (\ref{ccc}) is estimated.
-Instead of this, we estimate the real part (\ref{acc}), and obtain an anti-commutative version of the commutator theorem.
-Here we overview the commutator theorem, and later we state the main theorem.
+$\;$ \\ respectively, where $\{ X , \, Y \} = XY + YX $ and $[X,Y ] = XY - YX $.
+In the proof of the commutator theorem, the imaginary part (\ref{ccc}) is estimated.
+In this article, we consider symmetric operators satisfying anti-commutation relations.
+We estimate the real part (\ref{acc}) and obtain an anti-commutative version of the commutator theorem.
+Here we overview the commutator theorem.